SheepySean/306Project1Team11/README.md

 ## Running the Code (For a User)

-With Java (plus dependant packages) installed you can run the project code.
+With Java (plus dependent packages) installed you can run the project code.

 ### With the .jar file